Albert Mayer (planner): Ideas

 Mayer published his book, The Urgent Future, in 1967.
-The Urgent Future aimed to reveal the misuse of statistics in the planning profession in order to justify the past actions’ continuation into the future.
+The Urgent Future aimed to reveal the misuse of statistics in the planning profession in order to justify the past actions' continuation into the future.
 Mayer believed in the power of the planner to fundamentally alter and bring order to the city.
-In The Urgent Future, Mayer noted, “Trend is not destiny” while defining a “megalopolis” as “the oozing together of already amorphous cities into a sort of lava flow hundreds of miles in dimensions.”
+In The Urgent Future, Mayer noted, "Trend is not destiny" while defining a "megalopolis" as "the oozing together of already amorphous cities into a sort of lava flow hundreds of miles in dimensions."

 Personal life

 Mayer was married to Phyllis Carter, and then divorced.
-His second wife was Marion Mill Preminger who died in 1972.
-Mayer married one more time before he died to his third wife, Magda Pastor.
-Mayer had three children, Stella Staltonstall, Kerry Mayer and Rafael Pastor.
+His second wife was Marion Mill Preminger, who died in 1972.
+Mayer last married Magda Pastor.

+He had three children, Stella Staltonstall, Kerry Mayer and Rafael Pastor.

 Mayer died in 1981 due to coronary arrest at his home in Manhattan at age 83.